 Over a third (37%) of mobile gamers in the UK spend more than ten hours per week gaming on their mobile devices.
 These games can be highly addicting, causing some users to spend too many hours playing and causing issues in other areas of their lives.

 But what is it about them that makes them so addictive?
+For example, Cribbage on your phone is not very different than playing Cribbage in person.
+Why is it that when you play the game online, you end up playing more and more games?
 The team at Private Rehab Clinic Delamere say mobile games are often purposefully designed by app developers to keep you playing and coming back for more through several tactics.

 We’ve asked the addiction specialists to share insight into what aspects of mobile video games are the most addictive and tips on how you can combat gaming addiction.

-Five reasons why mobile games are so addictive
+Here are five reasons why mobile games are so addictive:

 To get users hooked, mobile games usually start easy to move through the first few levels quickly.
 As this happens, the player’s dopamine levels are stimulated, giving them a quick burst of the pleasure hormone when they are rewarded for completing tasks.